dreaming girl impostor

 • when applicable: asian or asian-coded lol

-i tend to avoid designing heroines who are naïve, overly positive / sweet, outcasts, easy to fluster, rough and tumble, "quirky", "cinnamon rolls" / "sinnamon rolls" / other equivalents, seen as precious / someone that needs taking care of, or far more patient than i am. of course, there are always exceptions.
+i tend to avoid designing heroines who are naïve, overly positive / sweet, outcasts, easy to fluster, rough and tumble, "quirky", "cinnamon rolls" / "sinnamon rolls" / other equivalents, too infallible / smart / masterful / witty, seen as precious / someone that needs taking care of, or far more patient than i am. of course, there are always exceptions.

 name-wise, i am extremely unadventurous. there is always an "M" in there somewhere, or some other reference to myself that is an easter egg for literally only me.